johns996/NMU-Responsive/how-to-use.md

 	>use this region for the main page content.
 	>use the guidelines below for formatting content for this region.

+I also **strongly** suggest that any pages using this template use the CSS and JS files stored on the NMU web server as opposed to creating your own local copies.
+By using the NMU web server files, you'll be able to get any tweaks and fixes we apply as soon as they are applied.
+Since we're still in the process of rolling out the responsive theme, these fixes may be critical to the functionality of our pages across all browsers.

+CSS and JS files are referenced using a protocol-relative method allowing them to be served up via http or https depending on the requesting scheme.
+This is done by omitting the *http:* or *https:* as demonstrated in the following example.

+`<link type="text/css" rel="stylesheet" href="//www.nmu.edu/sites/all/themes/omega_nmu/css/global.css" media="all" />`

+The one limitation when using this method is that pages being tested on a local connection (localhost) will not be able to determine the scheme and will not find the file.

 Page Content Formatting Guidelines
 ----------------------------------